jakepel03/msi-docker/README.md

    ![Screenshot from 2024-01-01 20-00-57](https://github.com/jakepel03/msi-docker/assets/69330734/907ac77a-26f9-4c6b-aa37-5fd662760573)

-3. (Optional) You can create an `.env` file in the root folder of the cloned repository and specify following environmental variables:
+3. (Optional) You can create an `.env` file in the root folder of the cloned repository and specify the following environmental variables:

 - `POSTGRES_USER`
 - `POSTGRES_PASSWORD`
 - `MINIO_ROOT_USER`
 - `MINIO_ROOT_PASSWORD`
+- `JWT_SECRET`

    If `.env` file is not present, default values will be used for those environmental variables.